csherpa/api_rails/README.md

 * What Rails::API provides for API-only apps
 * How to work with the middleware you want to include
-* How to decide which modules to use in your computer
+* How to decide which modules to use in your controller

 # CONTENTS